prgering/interaction-quality-modelling-sds/README.md

 ```

 ## Running the Fine-Tuned Pipeline
-Complete Steps A -- E from the Frozen Pipeline Instructions.
+Complete Steps A&mdash;E from the Frozen Pipeline Instructions.

 For Step D (Speech Feature Extraction), only extract the OpenSMILE features by specifying the `static_speech` mode.